ErrWare/Common-Citations/README.md

 #### Hypothesis 1 - finding the node

-1. We go to [dblp.org](https://dblp.org/) and search for our article, e.g. "Coq hammer"
+1. We go to [dblp.org](https://dblp.org/) and search for our article, e.g. "Coq Hammer"

 2. We find the RDF-N triples format for download